licioromao/licioromao.github.io/Publications.md

 layout: default
 ---

 Please find below a list of my publications.
-Links to my academic and professional profiles can be found in the bottom of this page.
+Links to my academic and professional profiles can be found at the bottom of this page.

 ## Under review